Word Meanings - UNAVOIDABLE - Book Publishers vocabulary database

 To fix again or anew; to establish anew.
 Fuller. - AFFIX

 figere to fasten: cf. OE. affichen, F. afficher, ultimately fr.
 L. 1.
-To subjoin, annex, or add at the close or end; to append to; to fix to any part of; as, to affix a syllable to a word; to affix a seal to an instrument; to affix one's name to - ASCERTAINMENT
+To subjoin, annex, or add at the close or end; to append to; to fix to any part of; as, to affix a syllable to a word; to affix a seal to an instrument; to affix one's name to - DEFIX

 Affixture.
 T. Adams. - ASCERTAINABLE